cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware.markdown

 **Important**: Always continue the next step only when all pods are in the ready state.

-1. If you have shuffle-sharding enabled, turn it off for querier by setting `querier.extraArgs` to `-distributor.sharding-strategy=default`.
-This is required because otherwise, the new ingester instances will not be considered by the queriers.
-Warning: This may increase resource usage.
+1. Before starting the migration, you should ensure that the querier uses all ingesters during the migration.
+This means that shuffle sharding should be disabled and sharding by all labels should be enabled.
+   It is sufficient to set these settings on the querier using `querier.extraArgs`.
+Set `distributor.sharding-strategy` to `default` and `distributor.shard-by-all-labels` to `"true"` there.
+   Warning: This may increase resource usage of the queriers.

 1. Set `ingester.zoneAwareReplication.enabled=true`, `ingester.zoneAwareReplication.migration.enabled=true`, `ingester.zoneAwareReplication.zones` to the desired zones but with `replicas=0`.
 Set `rollout_operator.enabled=true`.
 Upgrade the chart.
    ```yaml